-Oily fish like salmon should be top of your list to boost your Vitamin D. For a plant-based alternative try a wild mushroom omelette as both wild mushrooms and egg yolks are packed full of vitamin D.
+Oily fish like salmon should be top of your list to boost your Vitamin D.

 A great way to top up your iron intake within your diet is by adding a bit of Popeye to your dinner.
 That’s right; spinach is a great source of iron, together with lentils and soya beans.
 Pomegranates, apples and bananas are also great little iron boosters.

 Omega-3 fish oils